Locate your session storage

 Garbage collection configuration

-To clean up expired sessions, Magento calls the
+To clean up expired sessions, Commerce calls the

 gc (garbage collection) handler randomly according to a probability that is calculated by the